wmayner/pyphi/docs/examples/magic_cut.rst

     >>> cut = pyphi.models.Cut(from_nodes=(0, 1), to_nodes=(2,))
     >>> cut_subsystem = pyphi.Subsystem(network, state, range(network.size),
     ...                                 cut=cut)
-    >>> cut_constellation = pyphi.compute.constellation(cut_subsystem)
+    >>> cut_ces = pyphi.compute.ces(cut_subsystem)

-Let's investigate the concepts in the unpartitioned constellation,
+Let's investigate the concepts in the unpartitioned cause-effect structure,

-    >>> constellation.labeled_mechanisms
+    >>> ces.labeled_mechanisms
     [['A'], ['B'], ['C'], ['A', 'B'], ['A', 'C'], ['B', 'C']]
-    >>> constellation.phis
+    >>> ces.phis
     [0.125, 0.125, 0.125, 0.499999, 0.499999, 0.499999]
     >>> print(sum(_))
     1.874997

-and also the concepts of the partitioned constellation.
+and also the concepts of the partitioned cause-effect structure.

-    >>> cut_constellation.labeled_mechanisms
+    >>> cut_ces.labeled_mechanisms
     [['A'], ['B'], ['C'], ['A', 'B'], ['B', 'C'], ['A', 'B', 'C']]
-    >>> cut_constellation.phis
+    >>> cut_ces.phis
     [0.125, 0.125, 0.125, 0.499999, 0.266666, 0.333333]
     >>> print(sum(_))
     1.474998

-The unpartitioned constellation includes all possible first and second order concepts, but there is no third order concept.
+The unpartitioned cause-effect structure includes all possible first and second order concepts, but there is no third order concept.
 After applying the cut and severing the connections from |A| and |B| to |C|, the third order concept |ABC|
 is created and the second order concept |AC| is destroyed.
 The overall amount of |small_phi| in the system decreases from :math:`1.875` to :math:`1.475`.

-Let's explore the concept which was created to determine why it does not exist in the unpartitioned constellation and what changed in the partitioned constellation.
+Let's explore the concept which was created to determine why it does not exist in the unpartitioned cause-effect structure and what changed in the partitioned cause-effect structure.

     >>> subsystem = main_complex.subsystem
     >>> ABC = subsystem.node_indices